dano/aioprocessing/README.rst

 Each ``multiprocessing`` class is replaced by an equivalent ``aioprocessing`` class, distinguished by the ``Aio`` prefix.
 So, ``Pool`` becomes ``AioPool``, etc. All methods that could block on I/O also have a coroutine version that can be used with ``asyncio``.
 For example, ``multiprocessing.Lock.acquire()`` can be replaced with ``aioprocessing.AioLock.coro_acquire()``.

+Note that you can also use the `aioprocessing` synchronization primitives as replacements for their equivalent `threading` primitives, in single-process, multi-threaded programs that use `asyncio`.

 .. |multiprocessing| replace:: ``multiprocessing``
 .. _multiprocessing: https://docs.python.org/3/library/multiprocessing.html